Constellation-Labs/documentation-hub/validate/automated/uninstall/uninstall-begin.md

 We will be asked if we want to retain our p12 keystore files.

 :::danger SECURITY WARNING
-Retaining your p12 files on a Node that is not actively participating as a Constellation Network Validator Node on either the Hypergraph or a metagraph, may create vulnerability to others being able to access your private keys, therefor exposing you to a wallet hack.
+Retaining your p12 files on a node that is not actively participating as a Constellation Network validator node on either the Hypergraph or a metagraph, may create vulnerability to others being able to access your private keys, therefor exposing you to a wallet hack.

 If you choose to retain your p12, make sure you retrieve them and remove them from the VPS, if the VPS had no need to retain them.
 :::

 <MacWindow>
-WARNING  Retaining the Node's p12 files can introduce<br />
+WARNING  Retaining the node's p12 files can introduce<br />
 security vulnerabilities because your p12 files will be remain on this VPS.<br />
 Would you like to retain the node p12 files? [n]:<br />
 </MacWindow>